Learn / Guides / CRO guide

 At Hotjar, we've found there are three things you need to know in order to get a full overview of your website so you can optimize it efficiently:

 We’ve also found that the best way to get the big picture and make your next move(s) is to narrow your focus and go through specific actions.
 We organized them into the 3-step CRO action plan you see below: by the end of this page, you will be able to fill it in completely and start making impactful changes to your website.

-You can use the all-in-one tools from Hotjar to fill in the worksheet (we have a free 30-day trial), but you can just as easily rely on other tools.
+You can use the behavior and feedback tools from Hotjar to fill in the worksheet (we have a free 30-day trial), but you can just as easily rely on other tools.
 The ultimate goal here is helping you optimize your website plan—how you choose to do it is entirely up to you 🙂

 Make yourself a copy by clicking on 'Make a copy' below, and when you get on the document, clicking on File > Make a copy.
 Let's get started!